 Cynthia Levin, Producing Artistic Director

-Cynthia Levin (PRODUCING ARTISTIC DIRECTOR) is in her 37th season as the Producing Artistic Director with Unicorn Theatre.
-Over the years she has served as a director, actor, designer or producer for over 275 productions.
-At the Unicorn, she recently directed Priscilla Queen Of The Desert (co-directed with Missy Koonce), Eclipsed, Hand to God, Heathers: The Musical (along with Missy Koonce), The Oldest Boy, Women Playing Hamlet, Bad Jews, Grounded, Venus in Fur, My Name is Asher Lev, Bloody Bloody Andrew Jackson, The Soul Collector (world premiere), Hungry (world premiere), Red, Two Jews Walk Into A War…, Distracted, Green Whales (world premiere), Miss Witherspoon, My First Time, The Clean House, Mauritius, 9 Parts of Desire, The Great American Trailer Park Musical, Bat Boy: The Musical and the world premieres of rightnextto me (both at the Unicorn and Geva Theatre Center, Rochester, NY), How His Bride Came to Abraham, Light:Damage, Mercy Killing, Innocent Thoughts and Jack and Jill.
+Cynthia Levin (ARTISTIC DIRECTOR) has been working with the Unicorn for 38 seasons as the Producing Artistic Director.
+Over the years she has served as a director, actor, designer or producer for over 300 productions.
+At the Unicorn, she recently directed Priscilla Queen Of The Desert (co-directed with Missy Koonce), Eclipsed, Hand to God, Heathers: The Musical (along with Missy Koonce), The Oldest Boy, Women Playing Hamlet (world premiere), Bad Jews, Grounded, Venus in Fur, My Name is Asher Lev, Bloody Bloody Andrew Jackson, The Soul Collector (world premiere), Hungry (world premiere), Red, Two Jews Walk Into A War…, Distracted, Green Whales (world premiere), Miss Witherspoon, My First Time, The Clean House, Mauritius, 9 Parts of Desire, The Great American Trailer Park Musical, Bat Boy: The Musical and additionally the world premieres of rightnextto me (both at the Unicorn and Geva Theatre Center, Rochester, NY), How His Bride Came to Abraham, Light:Damage, Mercy Killing, Innocent Thoughts and Jack and Jill.
 At Coterie Theatre, she has directed Number the Stars, And Then They Came for Me, Frankenstein, Gatherings in Graveyards (I and II), Valley Song and To Kill A Mockingbird.
-At the Kennedy Center in Washington, D.C., she directed world premiere readings of In The Belly Of The Whale, The Friendship Of Her Thighs, The Last Pair Of Earlies, Tigers Be Still, White Devil and Loving Mother for the MFA Playwright’s Workshop.
+At the Kennedy Center in Washington, D.C., she directed readings of Occupants, In The Belly Of The Whale, The Friendship Of Her Thighs, The Last Pair Of Earlies, Tigers Be Still, White Devil and Loving Mother for the MFA Playwright’s Workshop.
 Cynthia is a graduate of Park University which also awarded her an Honorary Doctorate in 2002.
 She is a founding board member of the National New Play Network, an organization dedicated to the development and production of new works.
 She has been honored with the Pinnacle Award for Excellence in the Arts and the Human Rights Campaign Equality Award.
 She shares her home with Zia (the beagle), Dodger (the cat) and the spirit of the big red dog, Sylvia.

 Favorite Unicorn Show: My Name is Asher Lev, Falsettoland (and many others)